Chronic Absenteeism a Major Problem in U.S. Schools

 Chronic absenteeism is a relatively new measure the federal government and states have started to track.
 Unlike truancy, it denotes missing school for any reason, excused or unexcused.
 But there is no universally agreed-upon threshold.
 The national think tank Attendance Works, which defines chronic absenteeism as missing at least 10 percent of school days in a given year, views it as an early indicator of more serious trouble.
 “Chronic absence is an alert,” says Hedy Chang, the group’s executive director, “that a kid is at risk, or a school is struggling and needs more resources.”

 There are big disparities among different regions of the country.
-Federal data for the 2015-2016 school year indicate that more than one-fifth of students were chronically absent in seven states: Alaska, Maryland, Nevada, New York, Oregon, Rhode Island and Washington.
+Federal data for the 2015-2016 school year indicate that more than one-fifth of students were chronically absent in six states: Alaska, Nevada, New York, Oregon, Rhode Island and Washington.
 Meanwhile, only about a tenth of students in Vermont and North Dakota were chronically absent.

 The wide variation is largely a reflection of demographics.
 Black, Hispanic and Native American students are significantly more likely to miss school.
 In addition, the U.S. Department of Education has reported that students with disabilities are 1.5 times more likely to be chronically absent than others.
 Counterintuitively, students not proficient in English are actually less likely to be chronically absent than more proficient English speakers.
 A report published in September by Attendance Works and the Johns Hopkins University School of Education found that an alarming 30 percent or more of students were chronically absent from nearly 11,800 schools.
 It identified high poverty as a driving factor.